-Great Medical Program: Preventing and Treating a Painful FOOSH Injury – Premier Orthopaedics in West Chester
+Great Medical Practice: Preventing and Treating a Painful FOOSH Injury – Premier Orthopaedics in West Chester

 You may not know what FOOSH is, but odds are, you know someone who has suffered from it.
 FOOSH is an acronym for falling on an outstretched hand, and it’s one of the most common types of orthopaedic injuries.
 Slipping on ice, falling while playing a sport; FOOSH injuries happen to people of all ages and range in severity.
 No matter how painful the injury is in your hand, wrist, shoulder or elbow, it’s important to get it checked out, say the doctors at Premier Orthopaedics.
 They have extensive expertise and offer a wide range of treatments options to effectively treat all types of FOOSH injuries.